cloudflare/cloudflare-docs/products/workers/src/content/cli-wrangler/configuration.md

 - `command` <PropMeta>optional</PropMeta>

-  - The command to build your project which is executed in the shell of your machine: `sh` for Linux and MacOS, and `cmd` for Windows.
-You can also use shell operators such as `&&` and `||`
+  - The command used to build your Worker.
+On Linus and macOS system, the command is executed in the `sh` shell and the `cmd` shell for Windows.
+The `&&` and `||` shell operators may be used.

 - `cwd` <PropMeta>optional</PropMeta>

-  - The working directory for commands, defaults to the project root directory
+  - The working directory for commands, defaults to the project root directory.

 - `watch_dir` <PropMeta>optional</PropMeta>

-  - The directory to watch for changes while using `wrangler dev`, defaults to "src" relative to the project root directory
+  - The directory to watch for changes while using `wrangler dev`, defaults to "src" relative to the project root directory.

 </Definitions>